 White-Footed Ant (Technomyrmex difficilis) in Polk County, FL

-The white-footed ant (Technomyrmex difficilis) is an invasive ant species that has become one of the most common nuisance ants in Polk County and across central and south Florida over the past 20 years.
-Workers are dark brown with pale yellowish feet, ~1/8″ long, and travel in broad foraging patterns rather than tight defined trails.
+The white-footed ant (Technomyrmex difficilis) is an invasive ant species that has become one of the most common nuisance ants in Polk County and across central and south Florida over the past 20 years, including homes in Winter Haven.
+Workers are dark brown with pale yellowish feet, ~1/8″ long, and travel in broad foraging patterns rather than tight defined trails, frequently moving in from treated and untreated lawns nearby.
 White-footed ants are multi-queen and produce massive colonies of 1 million+ individuals.

 Quick answer.
 White-footed ants in Polk County: dark brown body, pale yellow feet, broad foraging patterns.
 Frequently observed on soffits, fascia, tree-to-roof trails, exterior walls.
 Treatment: slow-acting bait + non-repellent perimeter.
 Retail sprays trigger budding and worsen the problem.